 Lick Observatory is located on the summit of Mount Hamilton, California, roughly 20 miles east of San Jose.
 The Visitor Center and Gift Shop are open to the public year-round Thursday through Sunday, from 12 to 5 p.m.

 Important Travel Information:

+Please be advised that the roadway up to Lick Observatory's main building will be closed for tree removal on February 21, 22, 27, and 28 (SR 130 won't be affected).
+The front parking lot can only be accessed via a foot path, not with vehicles.
 During winter, please take extra precaution driving on Mt.
 Hamilton Road up to Lick Observatory.
-Snow and black ice can cause hazardous road conditions.
+Snow, black ice, mud slides, and debris can cause hazardous road conditions.
 Please check for possible road closures here (State Route 130, Mt.
 Hamilton Road) before you make a trip.

 The exhibition "Look Back in Time: Russell Crotty and Lick Observatory" opens on Sunday, November 13th, 2016 at the Institute of Contemporary Art in San Jose and runs through February 26, 2016.
 The solo exhibition features new work of Russell Crotty as well as a selection of previous work based on astronomical observations.

 International team reports the biggest haul of new worlds yet uncovered by NASA's K2 mission, including many worlds that could potentially support life.

 The Friends of Lick Observatory (FoLO) membership program offers members an opportunity to participate in the Lick community and enjoy special connections with the telescopes, scientists, and science programs.Benefits include:

 Since the time of Galileo, astronomy research worldwide has benefited greatly by generous philanthropic support.